antaldaniel/economy.dataobservatory.eu/content/post/2021-05-21-eu-datathon-2021/index.md

 We would like to create early-warning, risk, economic effect, and impact indicators that can be used in scientific, business, and policy contexts for professionals who are working on re-setting the European economy after a devastating pandemic in the age of AI.
 We are particularly interested in designing indicators that can be early warnings for killer acquisitions, algorithmic and offline discrimination against consumers based on nationality or place of residence, and signs of undermining key economic and competition policy goals.
 Our goal is to help small and medium-sized enterprises and start-ups to grow, and to furnish data that encourages the financial sector to provide loans and equity funds for their growth.

-## Challenge 3: A Europe fit for the digital age

-{{< figure src="/media/img/observatory_screenshots/dmo_opening_screen.png" caption="Our Digital Music Observatory is not only a demo of the European Music Observatory, but a testing ground for data governance, Digital Servcies Act, and trustworthy AI problems." numbered="true" >}}
+## Other Challenges

+- Challenge 1: [A European Green Deal](https://ec.europa.eu/info/strategy/priorities-2019-2024/european-green-deal_en), with a particular focus on the [The European Climate Pact](https://ec.europa.eu/commission/presscorner/detail/en/ip_20_2323), the [Organic Action Plan](https://ec.europa.eu/info/food-farming-fisheries/farming/organic-farming/organic-action-plan_en), and the [New European Bauhaus](https://ec.europa.eu/commission/presscorner/detail/en/IP_21_111), i.e., mitigation strategies.
+Our [Green Deal Data Observatory](http://greendeal.dataobservatory.eu/) is a modern reimagination of existing ‘data observatories’; currently, there are over 70 permanent international data collection and dissemination points.
+One of our objectives is to understand why the dozens of the EU’s observatories do not use open data and reproducible research.
+We want to show that open governmental data, open science, and reproducible research can lead to a higher quality and faster data ecosystem that fosters growth for policy, business, and academic data users.

-Challenge 3: [A Europe fit for the digital age](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age_en), with a particular focus [Artificial Intelligence](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age/excellence-trust-artificial-intelligence_en), the [European Data Strategy](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age/european-data-strategy_en), the [Digital Services Act](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age/digital-services-act-ensuring-safe-and-accountable-online-environment_en), [Digital Skills](https://digital-strategy.ec.europa.eu/en/policies/digital-skills-and-jobs) and [Connectivity](https://digital-strategy.ec.europa.eu/en/policies/connectivity).
+- Challenge 3: [A Europe fit for the digital age](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age_en), with a particular focus [Artificial Intelligence](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age/excellence-trust-artificial-intelligence_en), the [European Data Strategy](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age/european-data-strategy_en), the [Digital Services Act](https://ec.europa.eu/info/strategy/priorities-2019-2024/europe-fit-digital-age/digital-services-act-ensuring-safe-and-accountable-online-environment_en), [Digital Skills](https://digital-strategy.ec.europa.eu/en/policies/digital-skills-and-jobs) and [Connectivity](https://digital-strategy.ec.europa.eu/en/policies/connectivity).
 The [Digital Music Observatory](https://music.dataobservatory.eu/) (DMO) is a fully automated, open source, open data observatory that creates public datasets to provide a comprehensive view of the European music industry.
 It provides high-quality and timely indicators in all four pillars of the planned official European Music Observatory as a modern, open source and largely open data-based, automated, API-supported alternative solution for this planned observatory.
 The insight and methodologies we are refining in the DMO are applicable and transferable to about 60 other data observatories funded by the EU which do not currently employ governmental or scientific open data.

-Music is one of the most data-driven service industries where most sales are currently executed by AI-driven autonomous systems that influence market shares and intellectual property remuneration.
-We provide a template that enables making these AI-driven systems accountable and trustworthy, with the goal of re-balancing the legitimate interests of creators, distributors, and consumers.
-Within Europe, this new balance will be an important use case of the European Data Strategy and the Digital Services Act.

-The DMO is a fully functional service that can serve as a testing ground of the European Data Strategy.
-It can showcase the ways in which the music industry is affected by the problems that the Digital Services Act and European Trustworthy AI initiatives attempt to regulate.
-It is being built in open collaboration with national music stakeholders, NGOs, academic institutions, and industry groups.

 Our Product/Market Fit was validated in the world’s 2nd ranked university-backed incubator program, the [Yes!Delft AI Validation Lab](https://music.dataobservatory.eu/post/2020-09-25-yesdelft-validation/).
 We are currently developing this project with the help of the [JUMP European Music Market Accelerator](https://www.jumpmusic.eu/fellow2021/automated-music-observatory/) program.